denartha10/denartha10/README.md

 </h3>

 <h2 align="center">
-I'm a Junior Developer 💻, And Proud Irish Man🇮🇪!
+I'm a Junior Developer 💻🇮🇪!
 </h2>

 I love the entire process of developing.
 I love the challenge of figuring out problems and spending time to meet new people.
 Learning how people Interact with the projects I create is always great!.